Operation Gearbox II: Analysis

 After the disaster of Operation Fritham, the base at Barentsburg was consolidated by the reinforcements of Operation Gearbox.
-The arrival of more troops and equipment in Gearbox II, with Operation Orator, provided a measure of protection for PQ 18, which lost thirteen ships compared to the 24 sunk during PQ 17.
+The arrival of more troops and equipment in Gearbox II, with Operation Orator, provided a measure of protection for Convoy PQ 18, which lost thirteen ships compared to the 24 sunk during PQ 17.
 The exceptionally large number of destroyer escorts was maintained by detaching relays (9–13 September) to refuel from the two fleet oilers anchored in Van Mijenfjorden (Lowe Sound) in southern Spitsbergen.

-Operation Zitronella was a successful raid but the re-establishment of a German base on Svalbard was out of the question given Allied naval and air superiority.
+Operation Zitronella, 8 September 1943, was a successful raid but the re-establishment of a German base on Svalbard was out of the question, given Allied naval and air superiority.
 In 1956, the US naval official historian Samuel Eliot Morison called it "overstuffed"; the attack had been magnified by German propaganda, despite being an enterprise needing little more than a destroyer.
 More Norwegian troops were shipped to Spitsbergen and the base rebuilt; the Norwegian presence was maintained until the end of the war.